silvertiplang/silvertip/readme.md

 TODO:
 - change &= to &&=, |= to ||=
 - add semicolon after call statement if not part of expression
+- add semicolon to lone callstatement (check if in parent.body)

 # silvertip: A fast, concise, and easy to use language that compiles to C++ with automatic type inference.